mokkabonna/knockout-model/README.md

 Built with ASP.NET Web API in mind, so it assumes some conventions:

-- by default all url start with /api
+- by default all urls start with /api
 - urls are made up by the lowercase, pluralized name of the model, Person model => /api/persons
 - Built in conversion of ASP.NET JSON date format  \/Date(1224043200000)\/
-- the id of the model defaults to Id

 **All conventions can however be overridden and you can use it with any server side framework**